ndabAP/vue-command/README.md

 and the value is a function that will be called with the parsed arguments.
 The function can return a `Promise` and must return or resolve a Vue.js component.
 To return strings or a new query, use one of the convenient helper methods.

+Any component that is not the query component can inject the context.
+The context includes the parsed and raw query as fields.

 ### Event resolver